Review of the American Express Platinum Card

 Airport Lounge Access

 Probably the number one reason I keep my Amex Platinum card is that it gives me access to the best airport lounges.
 Although I love to travel, hanging out at an airport, waiting to board, or passing time during a connecting flight is one of my least favorite things to do!
-Being able to go to a nice airport lounge and relax takes all the sting out of that.
-I can find a comfy seat, watch a movie on my computer, find something to eat and drink and use a clean bathroom.
-I have even taken a nap in a recliner, and I have taken a shower after several transcontinental flights!
-This really lets me feel refreshed and ready to go sightseeing when I arrive at my destination.
+Going to a nice airport lounge and relaxing takes all the sting out of that.

-The American Express Platinum Card gives access to the best lounges, in my opinion, with their Global Lounge Collection.
+The American Express Platinum gives access to the best lounges, in my opinion, with their Global Lounge Collection.
 These include:

 • Escape Lounges

-• Plaza Premium Lounges – over 50 worldwide.
+• Plaza Premium Lounges

 $200 Airline Incidental Credit